 Three additional L-band RF power stations, consisting of one 30 MW Litton klystron and two 25 MW Thales klystrons, and their respective modulators, will power six new linac tanks in the drive beamline.
-The Litton klystron (on loan from LANL, thanks to B. Carlsten and S. Russell) has been operated with its new modulator.
-The two Thales klystrons are presently under fabrication, and are expected to be delivered in October of 2010; the construction of their two new modulators at Argonne is nearly finished.
+These new klystrons are currently under commissioning, and they have already reached full power (Fig.2).